When to call for help

-You may also choose to participate in counseling, which can be very beneficial in helping you deal with mood changes and the effects bipolar disorder has on your life.
-Any of the following can offer helpful counseling:
+You may also choose to participate in counselling, which can be very beneficial in helping you deal with mood changes and the effects bipolar disorder has on your life.
+Any of the following can offer helpful counselling:

 Psychiatric nurse specialist

 If you are a family member of a person who has bipolar disorder, it is very important to get the support and help you need.
 Living with or caring for someone who has bipolar disorder can be very disruptive to your own life.

 It may be very helpful for you to seek your own counsellor or therapist to help you through the mood disturbances of the person with bipolar disorder.
 Manic episodes can be particularly difficult for those around the person.
 Manic behaviours can include: